sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 A (Windows) `certificate` block supports the following:

+* `url` - (Required) The secret URL of a key vault certificate.

 * `store` - (Optional) The certificate store on the virtual machine where the certificate should be added.

-* `url` - (Required) The Secret URL of a key vault certificate.

 ---